 Full/Regular Admission Exit Year 1 Year 2 GPA: Minimum Undergraduate 3.0 Maintain 3.0 or above; all coursework grades must be "C" or above.
 Maintain 3.0 or above; all coursework grades must be "C" or above.
 GPA: Minimum 3.0; all coursework grades must be "C" or above.
-Bachelor's degree from accredited university with the following content course requirements: a degree in English/ language arts, mathematics, one of the physical sciences, or one of the social sciences, OR the equivalent of a degree - 32 credit hours in English/language arts, mathematics, one of the physical sciences, or one of the social sciences, and social sciences Complete VIRTUS training, the Fingerprinting Background Investigation, and CPS Field Experience approval process.
-Successfully complete all Year 1 coursework Complete an Elementary Education program self-preassessment of Professional Dispositions Satisfactory instructor assessments of professional dispositions Maintain a cumulative 3.0 GPA or higher Target performance on the formative Danielson evaluation Curriculum competency evaluation rating of 3 or Successfully complete all Year 2 coursework Satisfactory instructor assessments of professional dispositions Pass the edTPA by the end of fall II semester Maintain GPA of 3.0 or above Target performance on the summative Danielson evaluation Curriculum competency evaluation rating of 3 or above in each of the 7 content areas (ACEI) Successful completion of all program coursework with a cumulative 3.0 GPA or higher Professional Dispositions Post Self-Assessment Satisfactory instructor assessments of professional dispositions Target Performance on the Elementary Education InTASC E-Portfolio Final Review Completion of SXU graduation requirements Rating of "proficient" or higher at the conclusion of the comprehensive assessment required under subsection (c)(7)
+Bachelor's degree from accredited university with the following content course requirements: a degree in English/ language arts, mathematics, one of the physical sciences, or one of the social sciences, OR the equivalent of a degree - 32 credit hours in English/language arts, mathematics, one of the physical sciences, OR 32 credit hours in a combination of the 4 core content areas - English/ language arts, mathematics, physical sciences, and social sciences Complete VIRTUS training, the Fingerprinting Background Investigation, and CPS Field Experience approval process.
+Successfully complete all Year 1 coursework Complete an Elementary Education program self-pre- assessment of Professional Dispositions Satisfactory instructor assessments of professional dispositions Maintain a cumulative 3.0 GPA or higher Target performance on the formative Danielson evaluation Curriculum competency Successfully complete all Year 2 coursework Satisfactory instructor assessments of professional dispositions Pass the edTPA by the end of fall II semester Maintain GPA of 3.0 or above Target performance on the summative Danielson evaluation Curriculum competency evaluation rating of 3 or above in each of the 7 content areas (ACEI) Successful completion of all program coursework with a cumulative 3.0 GPA or higher Professional Dispositions Post Self-Assessment Satisfactory instructor assessments of professional dispositions Target Performance on the Elementary Education InTASC E-Portfolio Final Review Completion of SXU graduation requirements Rating of "proficient" or higher at the conclusion of the comprehensive assessment required under subsection (c)(7)

-Pass Illinois Basic Skills above in each of the 7 by which candidates are

-Requirement (ACT, SAT, or TAP) content areas (ACEI) recommended for the PEL

-Recommended for second Post-Graduation

-Pass Elementary Education Content Area Test (Grades year of residency by principal of school and Exit survey and Alumni

-1-6 - 197, 198, 199, 200) university coordinator Survey
+Pass Elementary Education Content Area Test (Grades 1-6 - 197-200) above in each of the 7 content areas (ACEI) by which candidates are recommended for the PEL Admission Interview Recommended for second year of residency by principal of school and Post-Graduation Exit survey and Alumni Obtain a State of Illinois Provisional Alternative Educator License university coordinator Survey

-Admission Interview

-Obtain a State of Illinois

-Provisional Alternative

-Educator License

-i I